zhoujunjun-apple/xinu-go/README.md

 > NOTE: this project is NOT a working OS but some reimplemented essential module from the original [X86 version Xinu](https://xinu.cs.purdue.edu/files/Xinu-code-Galileo.tar.gz)

 The reimplemented modules include:<br>
 1. process queue.
-Gather multiple queues inside a statically allocated array ; <br>
+Gather multiple queues inside a statically allocated array in queue.go file; <br>
-2. process management, including process rescheduling, rescheduling defer; <br>
+2. process management, including process rescheduling, rescheduling defer, process suspend, resume, create function in resched.go and process.go files; <br>
+3. semaphore management, including create, delete and reset semaphore.
+Waiting on a semaphore and signal the arrival of release of semaphore.
+All in semaphore.go file; <br>
+4. Lower-level IPC of message.
+Including the message send and receive, in file message.go; <br>

 Some modifications compared with the original [X86 version Xinu](https://xinu.cs.purdue.edu/files/Xinu-code-Galileo.tar.gz) : <br>
 1. Header files and C source code files, which share some similarity in functionality, have been combined into a single .go file.
 So most .c files under the 'system' directory have combined into .go files under the 'include' directory ; <br>